Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Services.md

 ### `power-off-forceful`

-This operator calls CAPMC to forcefully power off components when a previous power off action fails to power off the component.
+This operator calls PCS to forcefully power off components when a previous power off action fails to power off the component.

 ### `power-off-graceful`

-This operator calls CAPMC to gracefully power off components for components that have a `power-off-pending` status.
+This operator calls PCS to gracefully power off components for components that have a `power-off-pending` status.

 ### `power-on`

-This operator calls CAPMC to power on components for components that have a `power-on-pending` status.
+This operator calls PCS to power on components for components that have a `power-on-pending` status.

 ### `session-cleanup`